ercrema/CulturalTransmissionModel/README.md

 # CulturalTransmissionModel
-Source codes for the paper "The effect of equilibrium assumptions on reconstructing patterns of cultural transmission from frequency data"
+Source codes for the paper "The effect of equilibrium assumptions on reconstructing patterns of cultural transmission from frequency data".

 ## Paper Reference
 Crema,E.R, Kandler, A., Shennan, S.J.
 "The effect of equilibrium assumptions on reconstructing patterns of cultural transmission from frequency data"